Sikadur®-53

 MIXING

-- When using multiple units during application, do not mix the following unit until the previous unit has been used.
+When using multiple units during application, do not mix the following unit until the previous unit has been used.
+This could otherwise lead to poor workability and an unfavourable handling time.

 - IMPORTANT Mix full units only.
 Prior to mixing all parts, mix Part A (resin) briefly using a mixing spindle attached to a slow speed electric mixer (max.
 400 rpm).